Be Prepared in Portugal: 6 Things I Wish I Knew Before Going There

 In many European countries, (Switzerland, Germany, Netherlands…) it’s common for them to speak English at a fluent level; as they are required to take it in grade school.

 In Portugal (at least, in Lisbon), so many of the residents are from Brazil in South America.
-At times, it can be difficult to converse with others.
+At times, it can be difficult to converse with others –as I personally found English to be very sparse in Portugal.

 Just be sure to preface your questions like this,